problem with ramping in jcom.ramp and jcom.parameter if ramp messages come at rate faster then ramping granularity

 I'd like to add that if you want to do very rapid ramps, the proper solution would probably be the introduction of a new jcom.parameter~ object, producing output at audio rate, with the possibility of audio rate ramping.
 But this is better suited as a feature request for 0.6.

-#8 Updated by Adrian Gierakowski almost 6 years ago
+#8 Updated by Adrian Gierakowski about 6 years ago

 I sorry I haven't answered you question earlier, I just haven't noticed it since I've been very busy.
 I'll have to argue that it is not enough to just reject this issue.